KidiXDev/hoppscotch-public-docs-mcp/README.md

 Use the prebuilt Docker image: ghcr.io/kidixdev/hoppscotch-public-docs-mcp:latest

-Pull the image if needed, then configure this client to run the MCP server over stdio using: docker run --rm -i ghcr.io/kidixdev/hoppscotch-public-docs-mcp:latest
+Configure this client to run the MCP server over stdio using: docker run --rm -i ghcr.io/kidixdev/hoppscotch-public-docs-mcp:latest

-Do not build the image locally unless necessary.

 Do not set a default Hoppscotch document URL.
-I will provide a published URL for each project; pass it as doc_url on every tool call.
+I will give you a published URL for each project; pass it as doc_url on every tool call.

 Verify that the server exposes get_document, search_documentation, list_endpoints, and get_endpoint.